leslietan1981/Project-HungryBar/README.md

 | -------------------------------------- | ------------------------------------------ |
 | ![Cart](screenshots/v2-guest-cart.png) | ![Orders](screenshots/v2-guest-orders.png) |

-## About LesOrder
+## About HungryBar

-LesOrder is an e-commerce style app for managing onsite ordering.
+HungryBar is an e-commerce style app for managing onsite ordering.
 Customers browse and order onsite, staff verify orders before sending them to the kitchen, and admins manage the menu.

 The app is designed mobile-first for front-of-house (guest) use, and tablet-first for back-of-house (staff) and admin use.

 ### 3 Separate UIs

 - **Guest UI** — public-facing UI for customers to browse and order food.
-- **Staff UI** _(in progress)_ — staff-facing UI to view and manage incoming orders.
+- **Staff UI** — staff-facing UI to view and manage incoming orders.
-- **Admin UI** — admin-facing UI for managing products.
+- **Admin UI** _(in progress)_ — admin-facing UI for managing products.

 All three roles share a single landing page; role-specific paths are separated via login from that landing page.